 Section 2 of the Kings Canyon High Basin Route is alright.
 As far as scenery goes, I think I prefer Section 1.
 As far as difficulty goes, I think Section 2 might be tougher.
 The route finding can be a bit more complicated and the north/east sides of the passes are a bit steeper.

-The descent down the east side of Longley Pass to Lake Reflection was the most challenging part of this section (especially immediately below the east side of Longley Pass)and after climbing above tree line toward Talus Pass, you're above tree line for nearly the entirety of this section (until reaching Lake Reflection).
+The descent down the east side of Longley Pass to Lake Reflection was the most challenging part of this section (especially immediately below the east side of Longley Pass)and after climbing above the tree line toward Talus Pass, you're above the tree line for nearly the entirety of this section (until reaching Lake Reflection).